-As of now Fabric, Sawtooth, and Iroha are promoted from the state of ‘incubation’ to ‘active’ by an 11 member Hyperledger Technical Steering Committee.
+As of now Fabric, Sawtooth, and Iroha are promoted from the state of ‘incubation’ to ‘active’ by Hyperledger Technical Steering Committee.

 Another important thing to point out is the difference between Hyperledger and Fabric.
 Often people are confused with these two terminologies.
 The fabric is one of the protocols under the hyperledger project and Hyperledger is the name of the project itself, not a technology.
 When people using the term ‘hyperledger’, they are actually meaning one of the technologies under the hyperledger project.